On torsion anomalous intersections: Torsion anomalous points

-Notice that in Theorem \ref{tadimzero} we have effectively bounded the degree of the abelian variety $B$, and we applied Lemma \ref{sottogruppo} to prove the finiteness of the points $Y_0$ in a non effective way.
-In the following theorem we give a completely effective result.
-We explicitly bound the degree $[k(Y_0):\qe]$ for $Y_0$ not a torsion point; this, together with the bound for $\hat{h}(Y_0)$ in Theorem \ref{tadimzero}, allows to effectively find all $V$-torsion anomalous points of relative codimension one which are not torsion points.
-The effectivity of this result is relevant for the applications to the Mordell-Lang Conjecture shown in Section \ref{sezML}.
+Having bounded $\deg B$, in view of Lemma \ref{sottogruppo}, the points $\zeta$ belong to a finite set. \end{proof} Notice that in Theorem \ref{tadimzero} we have effectively bounded the degree of the abelian variety $B$, and we applied Lemma \ref{sottogruppo} to prove the finiteness of the points $Y_0$ in a non effective way.
+In the following theorem we explicitly bound the degree $[k(Y_0):\qe]$ for $Y_0$ not a torsion point.
+This, together with the bound for $\hat{h}(Y_0)$ in Theorem \ref{tadimzero}, allows to effectively find all $V$-torsion anomalous points of relative codimension one.

 \begin{thm} Let $V$ be a weak-transverse variety in $E^N$, where $E$ has CM.
 Let $k$ be a field of definition for $E$.
 Let $d$ be the dimension of $V$.
-Let $Y_0$ be a maximal $V$-torsion anomalous point which is not a torsion point, and let $B+\zeta$ be minimal for $Y_0$ with $\dim B=1$.
+Let $Y_0$ be a maximal $V$-torsion anomalous point and let $B+\zeta$ be minimal for $Y_0$ with $\dim B=1$.
 Then

 In addition the torsion points $\zeta$ can be chosen with and order bounded by

 Finally let $S$ be the number of maximal $V$-torsion anomalous points of relative codimension one.
 Then

 where